HannesGitH/SWP_Telematik/README.md

 3. Also in the STM32CubeProgrammer, at the adresse 0x0BF97FFE, the Value should not be 0x00D0 Once these options have been checked, you might proceed to set the RDP Level to 0.5 or 1.
 Once you have raised the Level of the Read Out Protection you will not be able to connect yout device with the STM32CubeProgrammer, at least not until you boot to RSS.
 RSS can be booted by connecting Pin 5 and 7 at C11.
 Once these Pins are connected, you can reset the device.
 If the blue and red LED are turned on, you have sucessfully bootes to RSS.
 Now you can connect with the STM32CubeProgrammer and disable the Read Out Protection and TrustZone (TZEN Bit).
 After another reset, the device should be fully accessible and TrustZone is diabled

+#### I added a new File in my project and now I can't run/debug the project
+You have probably forgotten to announce the exisitence of these files to your IDE.
+Checkout the chapter "STM32CubeIDE and STM32CubeProgrammer" to see how to fix this Issue.